-- 1. avoid harm to the environment within and surrounding the project area. - 2. reduce or mitigate environmental damage within and surrounding the project area. - 3. identify offsets within the region that compensate for the significant residual impacts to listed species or ecological communities.
+- 1. Avoid harm to the environment within and surrounding the referral area. - 2.
+Reduce or mitigate environmental damage within and surrounding the referral area. - 3.
+Identify offsets within the region that compensate for the significant residual impacts to listed species or ecological communities.